2023 Best Health/Medical Admin Services Schools in the New England Region

 Read full report on Health & Medical Administrative Services at Harvard University

-Read full report on Health & Medical Administrative Services at Dartmouth College
+Full Health & Medical Administrative Services at Dartmouth College Report

 A rank of #4 on this year’s list means NHTI-Concord’s Community College is a great place for health and medical administrative services students.
-NHTI is a small public school located in the fringe town of Concord.
+NHTI is a small public school located in the town of Concord.

-Full Health & Medical Administrative Services at NHTI-Concord’s Community College Report
+Read full report on Health & Medical Administrative Services at NHTI-Concord’s Community College

-The excellent programs at MotoRing Technical Training Institute helped the school earn the #5 place on this year’s ranking of the best health and medical administrative services schools in the New England Region .
-Located in the large suburb of Seekonk, MTTI is a private for-profit school with a small student population.
+Out of the 92 schools in the New England Region that were part of this year’s ranking, MotoRing Technical Training Institute landed the # 5 spot on the list.
+Located in the large suburb of Seekonk, MTTI is a private for-profit school with a fairly small student population.

 Health & Medical Administrative Services majors at MTTI take out an average of $9,500 in student loans while working on their egree.